Sumter County, Alabama: Primary and secondary schools

 The school district serving the county is Sumter County School District.
 In addition, a charter school is located on the campus of the University of West Alabama, University Charter School.

 Until 2017, all schools in Sumter County were in practice entirely racially segregated, as white parents sent their children to Sumter Academy, a private segregation academy set up in 1970 in the wake of a federal court ruling ordering the school district to desegregate.
 During the 2015–16 school year, 98% of the 1,593 students in county's public schools were black, while none of the 170 students at Sumter Academy were black.
 However, Sumter Academy closed in June 2017, while in August 2018, University Charter School opened, with a half-black, half-white enrollment, making it the county's first practically desegregated school.

 Government

-Sumter has long been solidly Democratic, having voted in presidential elections for a Republican only once this past century.
+Sumter County has a high African American population and has been solidly Democratic since 1872.
+The only exception to this was when it voted for Barry Goldwater in 1964.
+In the 21st Century, Democrats have won the county by over 70% in every presidential election.